Mary Horner Lyell: Career

-Mary and Charles were scientific partners; she accompanied him on field trips and assisted him by sketching geological drawings, packing their clothes, equipment and specimens, cataloguing their collections, learning Spanish and Swedish in addition to her spoken languages of French and German in order to assist with communications, and acting as a scribe when his eyesight failed in later years.
-Mary was a significant contributor to the famous book by her husband, "Principles of Geology".
+Mary and Charles Lyell were scientific partners; she accompanied him on field trips and assisted him by sketching geological drawings, packing their clothes, equipment and specimens, cataloguing their collections, learning Spanish and Swedish in addition to her spoken languages of French and German in order to assist with communications, and acting as a scribe when his eyesight failed in later years.
+Charles relied on her to help him source and catalogue specimens, write geological papers, and prepare lectures.
+Horner Lyell's sketches and paintings involved outcrops, geologic structures, and cross sections that her and her husband would find.
+She was a significant contributor to the famous book by her husband, "Principles of Geology".